kiwi0fruit/open-fonts/README.md

 * Make narrower like in TeX Gyre Schola Math: `⎴⎵`.

 Note that for now `⅒` are present in DejaVu Sans or Symbola.

+## Archive Inconsolata S spec

+Inconsolata S is a font for [SugarTeX](https://github.com/kiwi0fruit/sugartex) that would be based on [Inconsolata LGC](https://github.com/kiwi0fruit/Inconsolata-LGC) (by Raph Levien, Dimosthenis Kaponis, MihailJP).

+Actually Inconsolata is prettie than Roboto Mono but Roboto Mono has better unicode support and some other better characters.

+1. Replace:
+  * I, IB `a` (lat/cyr) - **make** from Inconsolata `d` looking at Open Sans italic `a`,
+  * I, IB `y` (lat/cyr) - from Noto Mono (I, IB make via FontForge).
+Or take from Noto Sans,
+  * I, IB `д` (cyr) - from Noto Sans,
+  * R, I, B, IB "\`" take from <...> (also take all modifier letter and combining accents - for style consistency),
+  * Also see characters in "Roboto Mono fork spec" (they should be adapted),
+2. Inconsolata S should be of the same thickness as Inconsolata LGC For Powerline,
+3. Use Noto Sans Mono (OFL), Noto Sans (OFL).

 ## Test Monospace